Data Science photo

 Data Science

-The goal of the Data Science area of study is to equip students with both practical tools and theoretical knowledge to make sense of large amounts of data.
+The goal of UCLA Samueli School of Engineering’s Data Science area of study is to equip students with both practical tools and theoretical knowledge to make sense of large amounts of data.
 We will explore popular tools being used today (i.e., Python), deep-learning libraries, advanced probabilistic-reasoning tools and distributed-computation systems.

 This area of study will integrate faculty expertise from Electrical and Computer Engineering, Computer Science and Computational Medicine.